 - Another great way to minimize unnecessary input is to close down all the apps on your computer that aren’t absolutely necessary for what you’re working on.

 - For many, FB and youtube aren’t just social channels.
-If you have to be on Social Media for work, applying a newsfeed eradicator which blocks out the input you don’t need for work, minimizes the temptation to get distracted by your feed.
+If you have to be on Social Media for work, applying a newsfeed eradicator which blocks out the input you don’t need for work, minimizes the temptation to get distracted by your feed. - Do a brain-dump.

 Trying to remember your to-do list might seem like a great way to train your memory, but in reality, it’s actually taking away from your ability to fully focus and be productive.